 - Make sure that you understand the consequences of the estate plan that you implement.
 You need to know how these decisions will impact each of your children in the future.

-Once those three criteria are met then your estate planning lawyer will help you create your estate plan.
-For more information about how this works and what you should think about when creating your own estate plan, watch our free videos and follow us on Facebook today.
+Once those three criteria are met then your estate planning lawyer will help you create your estate plan.the law does not require you to include all of your adult children in your will or in your estate plan.watch our free videos and follow us on Facebook today.